 Subject to operator policy, the 5G system shall support exposure mechanisms enabling an authorized third party to determine one or more subscribers to whom mobile metaverse media can be distributed in a resource efficient manner.

 Subject to operator policy and user consent, the 5G system shall support a means to provide resource efficient communication of third party mobile metaverse media to one or more subscribers.

+The 5G system shall provide to maintain consistent user experience, for a given UE, when XR media from different mobile metaverse services have different communication performance, e.g., resolution, latency or packet loss.

 * * * Next Change * * * * [adds 22.856 19.1.0, CPR.4.5 and CPR.4.6]